 I love living in South Western Australia, and one of the reasons is because of the seasons, four distinct times of the year with varying colours, temperatures and rainfall.
 But when the rains begin and the wind starts to howl, then many people’s thoughts turn to heading north to the sunshine, perhaps to Coral Bay or Broome or The Kimberley, and even further north to Europe.

-So my thoughts are turning to summer in Europe, and Cass Brookes, a freelance journalist is guesting today with a sponsored post, giving us ideas and money saving tips about how to plan and budget for a winter break away from WA.
+So my thoughts are turning to summer in Europe, and Cass Brookes, a freelance journalist is guesting today giving us ideas and money saving tips about how to plan and budget for a winter break away from WA.

 Planning and Budgeting for a Dream Holiday.